-This is a guest post by Suzy from Yorkshire To Do With Kids.
+This is a guest post by Suzy from Where To Go With Kids.
 Her family moved to the area a few years ago and have visited a wide range of attractions and things to do across North Yorkshire and beyond.

-We are so grateful to tap into her local knowledge to create the best weekend in North Yorkshire with kids.
+We are so grateful to tap into her local knowledge to create a weekend in North Yorkshire with kids.

 Best Beaches For Families to Visit on the North Yorkshire Coast

 The North Yorkshire coastline has a great range of beautiful beaches.
 Most of the coastline is rugged with high cliffs meaning some of the beaches may be more accessible than others.

 The easiest three places to visit in North Yorkshire with beaches are Scarborough, Filey and Whitby.
 They all benefit from low-level and accessible beaches with plenty of golden sand.